mystsoftware/myst-help-center/application-deployment/custom.md

 customAction.run();
 ```

 Notice that it assumes a `myst.home`.
-Before running this test you should install the MyST CLI and set it's location for the `myst.home`.
+Before running this test you should install the MyST CLI and set it's location for the value of `myst.home`.

 The `test.properties` file and `test.xml` file used in the above example can be generated from the MyST CLI as follows: